openlandmap/book/docs/012-compendium.md

 <img src="img/lpdaac_usgs_preview.jpg" alt="LP DAAC data catalog at https://lpdaac.usgs.gov/product_search/ is an example of continuosly updated and complete catalog of global environmental data (primarily based on MODIS and similar EO missions) which are available publicly without restrictions." width="100%" />
 <p class="caption">(\#fig:usgs-modis)LP DAAC data catalog at https://lpdaac.usgs.gov/product_search/ is an example of continuosly updated and complete catalog of global environmental data (primarily based on MODIS and similar EO missions) which are available publicly without restrictions.</p>
 </div>

+## Make your data more accessible more usable

+If you are making open global data aiming at enabling others to do more advanced analysis & eventually help with better management of natural resources, what are the key steps to improve usability of your data?
+Within the [Open-Earth-Monitor project](https://earthmonitor.org/) we specifically looked at hundreds of cases of data sets that have a high potential but are somewhat under-used or not used at all.
+This is what we believe is especially important to help boost usability and accessibility of your global geospatial data:

+-  Aim at making your data **[4C-ARCO](https://medium.com/mlearning-ai/present-and-future-of-data-cubes-an-european-eo-perspective-735d3f16f7c9)**: complete, consistent, current and correct, then on top of it Analysis-ready and Cloud Optimized;
+-  Use **(open) cloud-native data formats** to distribute data (especially for large data) either [COG's](https://www.cogeo.org/), [GeoZarr](https://radiant.earth/blog/2023/06/exploring-the-potential-of-geozarr-for-storage-and-analysis/), [XArray](https://docs.xarray.dev/en/stable/) and/or [Geoparquet](https://geoparquet.org/) / [Flatgeobuf](https://flatgeobuf.org/) for tabular / vector data;
+-  Use **[SpatioTemporal Asset Catalogs (STAC)](https://stacspec.org/en)** or similar to register data and the access points (usually also requires that you publish your data via a Simple Storage Service (S3));
+-  Best technical documentation for the data is (A) a peer-review publication, and (B) a [computational notebook](https://www.datacamp.com/blog/jupyter-and-r-markdown-notebooks-with-r) providing a demo of the method used and key results; a peer-review publication increases confidence for non-experts; computational notebooks help increase quality as people then try to extend your work, then discover and report problems and help you make revisions;
+-  Always register all versions of your data so that anyone can track fixes and improvements; for each version try to obtain DOI, so that it is also kept for ever;
+-  Try to register your data in some higher level aggregator such as [STAC index](https://stacindex.org/) (or this compendium!);
+-  Test if your data can be easily used in most-popular GIS software such as [QGIS](https://www.cogeo.org/qgis-tutorial.html): does it have the right legend? can users quickly find metadata, explanation of units, how was the map produced etc?;

+Of course, not every version or testing of your data / mapping skills needs to be registered with unique DOI.
+Also, writing metadata & computational notebooks requires time and resource investments, so you need to plan carefully your time.
+Here are some world-leading providers of tools for making geospatial data more usable and more **[FAIR](https://www.go-fair.org/fair-principles/) (Findable, Accessible, Interoperable, and Reusable)**:

+-  https://gdal.org software backbone of any open geospatial data project;
+-  https://radiant.earth/ is organization largely behind COGs and STAC;
+-  https://pangeo.io/ a project developing tools for Big Data geoscience;
+-  https://github.com/opengeospatial the Open Geospatial Consortium repositories hosting many open source solutions for Big Data geoscience;
+-  https://github.com/opengeos/ a collection of open-source software packages for the geospatial community;

 ## Buildings and Settlements